-Targets and Results P. 59
+Targets and Results P. 61

 Upholding Positive Working

 Environments by Protecting Human

-Rights and Prohibiting Discrimination P. 59
+Rights and Prohibiting Discrimination P. 61

-Protecting Human Rights in the Supply Chain
+Protecting Human Rights in the Supply Chain P. 62

-Signatory to the United Nations

-Global Compact and

-Establishment of the Human Rights Policy P. 60

-Enterprise Blueprint for 2020 To meet the expectations of society Details of current activities (■: Completed, △: Ongoing) Future initiatives and targets Discrimination and vulnerable groups, avoidance of complicity • The section on respect for human rights and prohibition of discrimination in the CSR Code of Conduct has been shared with all Zeon Group companies and Zeon Group business partners, and compliance with the prohibitions on child labor and forced labor are confirmed ■ Release Zeon Group's CSR Code of Conduct and CSR Procurement Guidelines on the Corporate Report and the Zeon corporate website △ Conduct CSR education including reviewing compliance texts, e-learning, and CSR information sessions ■ Establish a policy specific to human rights and implement it across the Zeon Group Provide information on the Zeon Group's CSR Code of Conduct and CSR Procurement Guidelines to business partners (business, procurement, and materials purchasing departments) Build a database of external reports related to respect for human rights at business partners (supply chain CSR survey database) (CSR Promotion Department)
+Enterprise Blueprint for 2020 To meet the expectations of society Details of current activities (■: Completed, △: Ongoing) Future initiatives and targets Discrimination and vulnerable groups, avoidance of complicity The section on respect for human rights and prohibition of discrimination in the CSR Code of Conduct has been shared with all Zeon Group companies and Zeon Group business partners, and compliance with the prohibitions on child labor and forced labor is confirmed. ■ Publish the Corporate Report and release Zeon Group's CSR Code of Conduct and CSR Procurement Guidelines on the Zeon corporate website △ Conduct CSR education through means including having employees read compliance texts, e-learning, and CSR informational sessions Provide information on the Zeon Group's CSR Code of Conduct and CSR Procurement Guidelines to business partners (business, procurement, and materials purchasing departments) Build a database of external reports relating to respect for human rights at business partners (supply chain CSR survey database) (CSR Implementation Department) Establish a policy specific to human rights and implement it across the Zeon Group